grafana/k6-docs/contributors-guide/README.md

 # Contributor's guide

 When you contribute to the docs, it helps to know how things work.
-On this page, you'll find links to the most important directories, and procedures about how to build locally and deploy.

-For help with the Gatsby syntax and components, check the [Contributor's reference](./gatsby-reference).
-If you have any problems, try [Troubleshooting](./troubleshooting).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**